Adroiti/docs-for-code-review-tools/RuboCop/Naming-HeredocDelimiterCase.md

 ## Description

-This cop checks that your heredocs are using the configured case.
+This rule checks that your heredocs are using the configured case.
 By default it is configured to enforce uppercase heredocs.

-### Example
+## Examples

 ```ruby
 # EnforcedStyle: uppercase (default)